-The project will study, how additional information coming from satellite assets can be utilized for the monitoring of cargo transport activities conducted across the Baltic-Adriatic Corridor, in order to increase their safety and at the same time decrease the risk of damages occurring.
+The project will study, how information coming from satellite assets can be utilized for the monitoring of cargo transports across the Baltic-Adriatic Corridor, in order to increase their safety and at the same time decrease the risk of damages.

 There are many risks in cargo transport such as: weather conditions, driving through dangerous areas, as well as ensuring right transport conditions (such as temperature and humidity).
 In order to avoid financial losses transported cargo is insured.
-For the cargo owner still an important issue is to ensure such transport conditions, where the probability of damages occurring is low.
 The insurer is interested in knowing whether transport activities are being conducted in a proper way.
 Therefore INSUTRAX will look at how insurance products for transport might be made more profitable through the use of cargo tracking tools and software.

 This study will focus on cargo having huge value and/or having special transportation needs.
 Losses resulting from cargo damage in such cases can be large, thus there is a need for monitoring the goods.

-A number of proposed devices will be prepared as well as assumptions for IT solutions utilizing obtained data, and supporting the users in decision processes (as modifying transport route, reacting in alert situations) and in case of incurred damage, they will improve the cargo damage claim handling process of insurance companies.
+A number of proposed hardware will be analysed as well as assumptions for IT solutions utilizing obtained data, and supporting the users in decision processes (as modifying transport route, reacting in alert situations) and in case of incurred damage, they will improve the cargo damage claim handling process of insurance companies.

 Due to several phases of the cargo transportation process three areas of interest can be determined: transportation route planning, transport route and condition monitoring, support in loss adjustment process.
 Software will hold a key role in each area, which based on integrated satellite data, external sources and devices installed in the vehicle or in the cargo, will allow to minimize the risk of damage occurring, damage itself and loss adjustment support.